CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 observed traffic loss is within the acceptable loss tolerance and if any frames loss is within the acceptable frames tolerance, after a trigger is executed.

-If a configured traffic stream reports traffic or frames loss that is not within the specified tolerance limit for the prescribed number of iterations/checks, ``Genie`` marks the trigger as "failed".
+If a configured traffic stream reports traffic loss that is not within the specified tolerance limit for the prescribed number of iterations/checks, ``Genie`` marks the trigger as "failed".

 The `check_traffic_loss` post-trigger processor has the following arguments:

 1. loss_tolerance: Maximum loss % permitted.
 Default is 15%
-2. frames_tolerance: Maximum frames loss permitted.
-Default is 5 frames.
-3. check_interval: Maximum attempts to verify traffic/frames loss is within tolerance specified before failing processor.
+2. check_interval: Maximum attempts to verify traffic/frames loss is within tolerance specified before failing processor.
 Default is 10 iterations.
-4. check_iteration: Wait time to re-check traffic/frames loss is within tolerance specified before failing processor.
+3. check_iteration: Wait time to re-check traffic/frames loss is within tolerance specified before failing processor.
 Default is 30 seconds.

 User's can set arguments for `check_traffic_loss` in the `trigger_datafile` as shown below: